-Learning first aid can be the difference between life and death for someone who has been in an accident, or otherwise suffered an injury.
+Learning first aid can be the difference between life and death for someone who has been in an accident or otherwise suffered an injury.
 Whilst there are many first aid qualifications out there, most can be expected to have a similar kind of structure.
-This article aims to outline what can be found on a first aid course, and to provide some advice on how to make the most effective use of time on the day.
+This article aims to outline what can be found in a first aid course and to provide some advice on how to make the most effective use of time on the day.

-What will Happen on my first aid course?
+What will happen in my First Aid course?

 As mentioned, depending on what course you choose to take there will be variances in what happens during a training course.

-Tutorcare’s Emergency First Aid at Work course, for example, would see you firstly be given an explanation of first aid practices, before moving on to a discussion around the regulations governing first aid and health & safety.
+Tutorcare’s Emergency First Aid at Work course, for example, would see you first be given an explanation of first-aid practices, before moving on to a discussion around the regulations governing first aid and health & safety.

-You will be shown how to identify shocks, deal with fractures or other breakages, and treating bites, whilst also coping with sudden illnesses like seizures.
-Resuscitation techniques would also be taught on such a course.
+You will be shown how to identify shocks, deal with fractures or other breakages, and treat bites, whilst also coping with sudden illnesses like seizures.
+Resuscitation techniques would also be taught in such a course.

 What to do to Prepare for a First Aid Course

 A few small things can be done to get the most out of a first aid session.
 You should ideally wear loose-fitting, casual clothes.
 Trousers and flat-bottomed shoes are also recommended.
 This is because the nature of many first aid demonstrations necessitates kneeling on the floor, which can be quite difficult and/or uncomfortable in other clothing.

 You might be tempted to try and teach yourself something about first aid before the course begins, so as to not feel like you are going in blind.
 It’s recommended you don’t do this.
 Simply put, many free courses you can find don’t go into enough depth to allow accreditation which employers would be looking for.